sveetch/cookiecutter-bireli/docs/project-usage/backend_requirements.rst

 ********

 It contains the base project requirements.
-Don't write anything in it since it is generated from composer, all your changes will be lost definitively.
+Don't write anything in it since it is automatically generated and updated from ``requirements.txt`` files in applications from composer repository, see :ref:`project_architecture_composition` for more details.

 It is required by every context.

 development.txt
 ***************

-It contains for requirements used to run test and other quality check.
+It contains requirements used to run test and other quality check.

 It is required by environments that need to run tests and quality check.